beano143/Code_Ref/MPI/README.md

 ### ------------------------------------- RUNNING -----------------------------------------------

 on the host machine run

+number of processes is best utilized by how many cores you want to use
 ```
 mpiexec --hostfile < hostfile > -n <number processes>   <run type(e.g: python)> <file_name>
 ```